The People Of Manchester Are Responding To The Concert Attack With Acts Of Kindness

 People in Manchester have been left reeling following an attack at the Ariana Grande concert on Monday night, but they're now rallying together with small acts of kindness.

-As soon as Jackie Goodwin heard the news of the attack which has left 22 people dead, she opened her sandwich shop to offer hot drinks and sandwiches to police officers and ambulance staff who had been working through the night to help the victims.
+As soon as Jackie Goodwin heard the news of the attack, which has left 22 people dead, she opened her sandwich shop to offer hot drinks and sandwiches to police officers and ambulance staff who had been working through the night to help the victims.

 Goodwin told BuzzFeed News that the ambulance station is just around the corner from her sandwich shop, which means she regularly gets members of the emergency services popping in for a cup of tea.